karthik-raman/rest-assignment/README.md

 # rest-assignment
-The following project demonstrates testing the GET, POST, PUT and DELETE methods of a rest API.
+The following project demonstrates testing the GET, POST, PUT and DELETE methods of a rest API from https://jsonplaceholder.typicode.com/.

 # Requirements
 - JAVA [version: 1.8]